ZJTAN97/learning_java/Fundamentals/README.md

 - `classes`: Contains classes topic on W3Schools (will clean up in future.)
 - `intermediate`: Contains OOP concepts, constructors Methods, Java Collections

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.